 Foreign Direct Investment (FDI) refers to a private investment made by a resident of one country in an enterprise in another country.
 It is merely investment across borders.
-Foreign direct investment can be made in services, manufacturing, facilities and retail business, among other.
+Foreign direct investment can be made in various sectors such as services, manufacturing, facilities and retail business, among other.

 The Online Publishers "TOP" Platform

 To attract quality FDI, governments have signed contracts with the TOP platform to shed light on fruitful investment opportunities in their nations.
-TOP has partnered with bloggers, influencers, and journalists who are specialized in business and finance to gain the interest of foreign investors and entice them to invest in a specific country.
+TOP has partnered with bloggers, influencers, and journalists who are specialized in investment and financing to gain the interest of foreign investors and entice them to invest in a specific country.

-Targeting foreign investors is very easy when the country has a functional IPA.
-The Investment Promotion Agency acts as a link between the domestic and the foreign economy.
-The IPA also engages in after-investment care and acts as a catalyst in the local economy, which stimulates the domestic economy to grow by the provision of better infrastructure.
+Establishing a national Investment Promotion Agency (IPA) facilitates the process of driving foreign investment into an economy.
+The IPA acts as a bridge that links the domestic economy to foreign investors.
+The IPA also engages in after-investment care and acts as a catalyst which stimulates the growth of a domestic economy, the provision of services and the development of a country’s infrastructure.